openvinotoolkit/openvino/docs/ops/matrix/Einsum_7.md

 In explicit mode, the einsum `equation` has the output subscript separated from the input subscripts by `->` and has the following format for `n` operands:
 `<subscript for input1>, <subscript for input2>, ..., <subscript for inputn> -> <subscript for output>`.
 Each input subscript `<subscript for input1>` contains a sequence of labels (lower case letters `['a',...,'z']`) where each label refers to a dimension of the corresponsing operand.
-The appereance of labels in a subscript in alphabetical order is not needed.
+The appereance of labels in a subscript in alphabetical order is not required.
 The subscript for a scalar input is empty.
 The input subscripts are separated with a comma `,`.
 The output subscript `<subscript for output>` is separated from the input subscripts by `->` and also represents a sequence of labels
 (lower case letters `['a',...,'z']`).
 A length of the input subscript matches a rank of the input.
 The input subscript is empty for a scalar input.